 The U.S. Fish and Wildlife Service (USFWS) has been leading a grizzly bear monitoring and research program in the Selkirk Mountains Ecosystem (SE) since 2012.
-Key research and funding cooperators include Idaho Department of Fish and Game (IDFG), the Panhandle National Forest (USFS), Idaho Department of Lands, the Kalispel Tribe, the Kootenai Tribe of Idaho, and Washington Department of Fish and Wildlife.
+Key research and funding cooperators include Idaho Department of Fish and Game (IDFG), Colville and Idaho Panhandle National Forests (USFS), Idaho Department of Lands, Kalispel Tribe, Kootenai Tribe of Idaho, and Washington Department of Fish and Wildlife.
 The British Columbia (BC) effort was led by Michael Proctor with key funding provided by BC Habitat Conservation Trust Fund and BC Fish and Wildlife Compensation Fund.
+Fieldwork was limited by COVID-19 during 2020.

-Numbers of females with cubs in the SE varied from 1-6 per year and averaged 3.5 per year from 2013-18.
-Seven of 10 U.S. bear management units and the BC unit had sightings of females with young during 2013-18.
-Human-caused mortality averaged 1.5 bears per year (0.8 males and 0.7 females per year).
-Four females (all BC) and 5 males (one US and four BC) died due to human caused mortality during 2013-2018.
-Sex and age class and cause of mortality are as follows: two adult females (management removals), two adult males (vehicle collision and defense of life), two subadult females (under investigation and management removal), and three subadult males (management removal, mistaken identity, and train collision).
+Numbers of females with cubs in the SE varied from 2-6 per year and averaged 3.83 per year from 2015-2020.
+Eight of 10 U.S. bear management units and two of six BC units had sightings of females with young during 2015-2020.
+Human-caused mortality averaged 2.2 bears per year (1.4 males and 0.8 females per year).
+Thirteen known or probable human-caused grizzly bear mortalities occurred in or within 10 miles of the SE in the U.S. or inside the South Selkirk GBPU during 2015-2020, including five females and eight males.
+Mortality included three adult females (two management removal, one mistaken identity), two adult males (one vehicle collision, one self-defense), one subadult female (one vehicle collision), five subadult males (two management removal, one defense, one train collision, one under investigation), and two cubs (management removals).

-Eighty-three instances of known and probable grizzly bear mortality were detected inside or within 16 km of the U.S. SE and the BC South Selkirk grizzly bear population unit during the active period of research, 1980-2018.
-Sixty-seven were human caused, 11 natural mortality, and 5 were unknown cause.
-Fifty-two occurred in BC, 23 in Idaho, and 8 in Washington.
+Eighty-nine instances of known and probable grizzly bear mortality were detected inside or within 16 km of the U.S. SE and the BC South Selkirk grizzly bear population unit during 1980-2020.
+Seventy-three were human caused, 11 were natural mortality, and 5 were unknown cause.
+Fifty-four occurred in BC, 27 in Idaho, and 8 in Washington.

-The estimated finite rate of increase ( $\lambda$ ) for 1983-2018 using Booter software with the unpaired litter size and birth interval data option was 1.022 (95% CI = 0.949-1.093).
-Finite rate of change over the same period was an annual 2.2% (Caughley 1977).
-The probability that the population was stable or increasing was 73%.
+The estimated finite rate of increase (λ) for 1983-2020 using Booter software with the unpaired litter size and birth interval data option was 1.029 (95% CI=0.959-1.086).
+Finite rate of change over the same period was an annual 2.9%.
+The probability that the population was stable or increasing was 81%.

-All combined efforts (genetic, photographic, and telemetry) identified a minimum 51 individual grizzly bears (25 male, 19 female, 7 unknown) alive and within the U.S. portion of the SE grizzly bear population at some point during 2017.
+All combined efforts (hair collection, photos, captures) identified a minimum 44 individual grizzly bears (21 female, 19 male, 4 unknown) alive and within the U.S. portion of the SE grizzly bear population at some point during 2019.
+Genetic DNA results are not yet complete for sampling in 2020 and we will provide those results in the 2021 report.
 Many bears were known to have home ranges extending into BC and this estimate includes some bears on both sides of the international boundary.
-Three of these bears were known dead at the end of 2017 (3 males).
-Remote cameras and corrals were deployed at 129 sites and checked for pictures and hair collection 187 times during 2018.
+Remote cameras and corrals were deployed at 93 sites and checked for pictures and hair collection 154 times during 2020.
 Grizzly bears were detected by cameras at 28 sites.
-Genetic DNA results are not yet complete from collected hair at sites in 2018.
-Since 2013, interagency personnel have identified and installed 399 bear rub locations in the SE.
-During 2018, 373 rub sites were checked a total of 1420 times.
+During 2019, 415 rub sites were checked a total of 1,760 times.
+Since 2013, interagency personnel have identified and installed 462 bear rub locations in the SE.

-Fifty-eight grizzly bears were trapped and radio collared for research purposes from 2007 to 2018, the most recent period of active bear research in BC (2007-2016) and the U.S. (2012-2018).
-Eighteen of these occurred in the U.S. and 40 occurred in British Columbia.
-Home range summary calculations and maps are provided.
-Den entrance and exit dates are also summarized.
+Fifty-nine grizzly bears were radio collared for research purposes from 2007 to 2020, the most recent period of active bear research in BC (2007-2016) and the U.S. (2012-2020).
+Twenty-one of these occurred in the U.S. and 37 occurred in BC.
+Home range summary calculations and maps were provided.
+Den entrance and exit dates were summarized.